Aliases for CDC25A Gene

 GeneCards Summary for CDC25A Gene

 CDC25A (Cell Division Cycle 25A) is a Protein Coding gene.
-Diseases associated with CDC25A include Breast Cancer and Prostate Cancer.
-Among its related pathways are Cell cycle Cell cycle (generic schema) and Regulation of PLK1 Activity at G2/M Transition.
+Diseases associated with CDC25A include Breast Cancer.
+Among its related pathways are E2F mediated regulation of DNA replication and Integrated Breast Cancer Pathway.
 GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is CDC25B.

 UniProtKB/Swiss-Prot for CDC25A Gene